 From the Apple Macintosh with its graphical-user interface to the Xerox PARC Alto, which never hit store shelves, to the U.S. Army's 30-ton Electronic Numerical Integrator And Computer (ENIAC), here's a look at how modern computing has changed over the years.

 The title of fastest supercomputer has become hard to retain for long, but the current champ is also notable for being the first machine with sustained throughput exceeding a petaflop — more than a quadrillion floating point operations per second.
 Physically, it's bigger than the ENIAC computer unveiled in 1946, but, if history is any guide, we’ll see equivalent power on a desktop in a few decades.

-The "computer for the rest of us" raised the bar for the rest of the personal computer industry when it came out in 1984 by abandoning the command-line interface (as used by the PC's MS-DOS operating system and essentially everyone else) for a graphical user interface.
+The "computer for the rest of us," the Apple Macintosh, raised the bar for the rest of the personal computer industry when it came out in 1984 by abandoning the command-line interface (as used by the PC's MS-DOS operating system and essentially everyone else) for a graphical user interface.
 Not only that, it was commercially successful doing so.

 It was hardly the fastest or slickest microcomputer when it came out in 1981, but it did have those three initials, and it established hardware and software standards in a market whose growth had previously been stymied by fragmentation among competing architectures.
 The clone, software, and peripheral markets that sprang up around the PC led directly to today's personal computer ecosystem.